 Waiting a few more minutes – No.

 It takes a human body roughly one hour to process one ounce (or one standard drink) of alcohol.
 For women, it can be even longer.
 A few minutes will make little to no difference on your impairment level.
 In some cases, a few more minutes may even result in a higher level of impairment.
 In the next 20 to 30 minutes, your last will drinks have just begun to affect your body – so you may be more impaired an hour later than you were when you left.

 Waiting is the only way to ensure all the alcohol you consumed has been metabolized by your body and is out of your system.
 How long it will take depends on how much you had to drink, your body size, and your body’s ability to process alcohol.
 Since an average body metabolizes only one drink per hour, it’s best to play it safe and avoid driving until the next morning.
 Unfortunately, many people believe the above methods well enough to trust that they can get behind the wheel, but this is a recipe for disaster.
 The only thing that will sober you up is time.

 If you are have been charged with a DUI or DWI in Maryland, the sooner you seek legal help, the more likely you are to avoid a drunk driving conviction and keep your driver’s license.
-Contact the experienced DUI attorneys at the office of Alpert Schreyer, LLC at 866-444-6363 or contact us online for a confidential and free consultation to discuss your case today.
+Contact the experienced DUI attorneys at the office of Alpert Schreyer, LLC at 866-444-6363 or contact us online for a confidential and free case evaluation to discuss your case today.